First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Introduction

-Optimal control problems governed by \eqref{FPintro} have been recently studied in a few articles.
+\if{Optimal control problems governed by \eqref{FPintro} have been recently studied in a few articles.
 A problem with one-dimensional piecewise constant controls is treated in \cite{AnnunziatoBorzi2010}, where the authors propose control strategies based on a receding horizon model predictive control framework.
 That work was extended later in \cite{AnnunziatoBorzi2013} to the case of multidimensional constant control.
 A Fokker-Planck equation with a space-dependent time-independent control is investigated in \cite{RoyAnnunziatoBorzi2016fokker}.
+There, the authors prove existence of an optimal control, formulate a first-order optimality system, and propose a numerical scheme along with simulations.
+These three last article focus mainly on numerics.
+We also refer the reader to the survey \cite{AnnunziatoBorzi2018} for a review on Fokker-Planck control frameworks. {\em Fredi: I added these two sentences.
+If you think it is excessive, please cut what you believe is reasonable.}}}\fi

-There, the authors prove existence of an optimal control, derive a first-order optimality system, and propose a numerical scheme along with simulations.
-For a more general framework, with time- and space-dependent multidimensional control, an existence result and first order optimality conditions are given in \cite{FleigGuglielmi2017}.
-See also \cite{BreitenKunischPfeiffer2018}, where the authors provide results on stabilization of \eqref{FPintro} through linearization (more details in Remark \ref{RemarkBiblio}).
+For a review on Fokker-Planck control frameworks, we refer the reader to the survey \cite{AnnunziatoBorzi2018} and to the references therein.
+Optimal control problems governed by \eqref{FPintro} have been recently studied in quite a number of articles.
+For numerical control strategies, we mention in particular \cite{AnnunziatoBorzi2010} and \cite{AnnunziatoBorzi2013}, where piecewise constant one-dimensional and multidimensional constant controls, respectively, are discussed.
+The case of space-dependent time-independent control is investigated in \cite{RoyAnnunziatoBorzi2016fokker}.
+Moreover, we refer to the following papers that are closer to our control problem and mainly concentrate on aspects of the analysis.
+For a more general setting with time- and space-dependent control, existence results and first order optimality conditions are proved in \cite{FleigGuglielmi2017} and \cite{AlbiChoiFornasierKalise2017}.
+Their results on first order analysis are similar to ours.
+We also mention \cite{BreitenKunischPfeiffer2018}, where the authors show results on stabilization of \eqref{FPintro} through linearization (more details in Remark \ref{RemarkBiblio}).

 Optimization problems associated to \eqref{FPintro} belong to the class of {\em bilinear optimal control}.
 This framework has been considered in {\em e.g.} \cite{CasasWachsmuthWachsmuth2018} for elliptic equations.
 On the other hand, the work \cite{AronnaBonnansKroener2018} dealt with infinite dimensional bilinear dynamical systems, but their results do not apply here.